chandanch/products-store-manager-py-fastapi-pytest/README.md

 `alembic -n <config_name> upgrade head`

-The command is used to apply all pending database migrations up to the latest version in the context of a specific named configuration
+The command is used to apply all pending database migrations up to the latest version in the context of a specific named configuration.